abhinavish/WebotSimulator/README.md

 - Run the **exploration controller** inside Webots by attaching the generated `exploration_controller` executable to your robot in the world.
 - Run the **supervisor controller** similarly for overseeing the environment.

----

-## Contributing

-Feel free to contribute to this project by forking the repository, making changes, and submitting a pull request.
-Any improvements or suggestions are welcome!

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.